 6. Make tax-smart investment switches.

-You can most likely benefit from reviewing your investment portfolio, but it’s important to minimize the tax consequences of making any adjustments.
+You can likely benefit from reviewing your investment portfolio, but it’s important to minimize the tax consequences of making any adjustments.

 Rebalance your portfolio tax-efficiently.